indaco/tempo/README.md

 COMMANDS:
-   init       Initialize a Tempo project component  Define reusable component templates and generate instances from them variant    Define component variant templates and create instances based on them register   Register is used to extend tempo. sync       Process & sync asset files into templ components help       Shows a list of commands or help for one command
+   init       Initialize a Tempo project component  Define component templates and generate instances from them variant    Define variant templates and generate instances from them register   Register is used to extend tempo sync       Process & sync asset files into templ components help       Shows a list of commands or help for one command